a stepparent’s guide to parental alienation

-Speaking of kidnapping, Dan required the help of a police officer to pick SD up from her volleyball game because HCBM refused to let SD go with him—and SD later described this as Dan "trying to kidnap" her.
+And speaking of kidnapping, Dan required the help of a police officer to pick SD up from her volleyball game because HCBM refused to let SD go with him—and SD later described this as Dan "trying to kidnap" her.

 One time I joked to the kids that Dan & I had found a perfect summer vacation rental but the kids would have to stay in a tent outside 'cause it was too small for all of us—then HCBM's lawyer actually brought that up that in her official motion to reduce Dan's visitation time: "a tent is not acceptable living conditions!"
 (You can't make this shit up.)

 HCBM filed a motion to reduce Dan's visitation time, and stated in the motion it was at SD's request.
 SD also insisted it was her own request.
+SD was 12.